-Let’s explore the various ways to find out about care services during the midst of Coronavirus, the process for admissions & what to expect upon moving into a home.
+Let’s explore the various ways to find out about care services, the process for admissions & what to expect upon moving into a home.

 How to view homes without visiting

-Where safe to do so, some care homes are gradually allowing potential care seekers to visit their homes again, of course, whilst following strict protocols such as wearing PPE and abiding by social distancing guidance.
-As first steps, some homes are opening their gardens or designated rooms for visiting at pre-arranged times.
+Where safe to do so, some care homes are allowing potential care seekers to visit their homes again, of course, whilst following strict protocols such as wearing PPE and abiding by social distancing guidance.
+Many homes are opening their gardens or designating particular rooms for visiting at pre-arranged times.

-In cases where homes are still closed to external visitors, here are some of the ways you can get a sense for the aesthetics of individual services without visiting:
+In cases where homes are closed to external visitors, here are some of the ways you can get a sense of the aesthetics of individual services without visiting: